• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 I'm also wondering if Jericho will end up writing a third book on his Second Coming, if there's enough interesting material.
 But it may be difficult unless he had some really good behind-the-scenes stories on WWE that he hasn't put in.

 In my mind, the obvious answer is Mick Foley.
 For starters, he's easily the more mainstream star out of the two.
-He's had loads of more memorable moments.
-Hell, there's few moments that can actually compete with Foley falling off of the cell.
+He's had loads of more memorable moments. heck, there's few moments that can actually compete with Foley falling off of the cell.
 As far as quality matches go, I feel Foley had a higher amount of great matches.
 He's the guy that has my US MOTY for three straight years (1998-2000).
 Gimmick wise, once again Foley wins, although this would be the closest battle.
 Promo wise, Foley kills Jericho, even though Jericho's quite good on the mic.
 Importance wise, Foley once again beats Jericho.
 When you look back at wrestling's most successful time period, The Attitude Era, Foley was there to help fully establish three of the top guys (Austin, Rock and Hunter) as main eventers early on in their World Title runs.
 For sheer comedy, it's a close one, but I'd have to tip my hat to Foley.
 Foley even gets points for finding such an amazing comedy character after so many years of being perceived as just a hardcore wrestler.

 It's not to take anything away from Jericho though.
 He's had a really good career, but I can't think of one thing he does better than Foley.
 I suppose you can say Jericho had Foley beat as far as title success goes, but in these modern times, everyone wins a million billion titles.
 It doesn't mean as much.

-4. Bradley Guire
+Bradley Guire said:

 I had completely forgotten its existence until this post; last I heard of it was the Grantland podcast from either Thursday or Friday.
 The talk is that this is possibly one of the worst PPVs of recent memory, but I feel like that when expectations are that low for a WWE PPV, it tends to surpass them.